Archaic Greek sculpture: Artists

 There are several names recorded in ancient literature of sculptors of the Archaic period, but of most of them we only know the name and some brief allusion to their works, almost all of which have disappeared, with very rare exceptions.
 From the 6th century, Butades is mentioned, said to be the first to model in terracotta, an art said to have been brought to Etruria by Euquir, Diopius and Eugramo.
-Reco and his son Theodore of Samos were credited by Pausanias as the inventors of bronze casting, contradicting modern research; Glaucus was considered the inventor of soldering, and Archermus is said to have been the first to depict Nyke and Eros with wings.
+Reco and his son Theodore of Samos were credited by Pausanias as the inventors of bronze casting, contradicting modern research; Glaucus was considered the inventor of soldering, and Archermus is said to have been the first to depict Nike and Eros with wings.
 Others are Bathycles, who made a throne decorated with embossments and a statue of Artemis; Canachus, author of two large statues of Apollo; Endoeus, Dipoenus and Scyllis, who are said to have been disciples of the mythical Daedalus.
-In the passage from the 6th to the 5th century, the School of Argos became important, with Ageladas as one of its exponents, famous as the author of statues of athletes and as the master of Phidias, Polykleitos, and Myron.
-In this period also appear Antenor, to whom is attributed the group of Tyrannicides and a kore preserved in Athens, and Hegias, whom Pliny points out as one of Phidias' rivals.
+In the passage from the 6th to the 5th century, the school of Argos became important, with Ageladas as one of its exponents, famous as the author of statues of athletes and as the master of Phidias, Polykleitos, and Myron.
+In this period also appear Antenor, to whom is attributed the group of Tyrannicides and a kore preserved in Athens, and Hegias, whom Pliny points out as one of Phidias's rivals.